How to Save Money on Flights, Hotels, and Other Travel Expenses

 Travel websites often offer deals to save money on flights and hotels, and travel credit cards may allow you to redeem miles to use on these and other travel expenses.

-With a Discover it® Miles credit card, you can earn unlimited 1.5x Miles for every dollar you spend on purchases, which you can then redeem in a variety of ways.
+With a Discover it® Miles credit card, you can earn unlimited 1.5x Miles on travel purchases and all your everyday purchases, which you can then redeem in a variety of ways.

 You can save money by traveling during off-peak times, flying midweek, or booking a travel package that includes airfare, hotel, and a rental car.

 Those travel photos you see on social media that look like a million dollars have a secret—many hot locales may be more accessible than you think.
-To save on travel: establish a saving plan, do your research on transportation and lodgings, look for deals, and redeem credit card rewards when possible.
+No matter your destination, from the top tourist spots to the places off the beaten trail, researching transportation and lodging, looking for deals, and using your credit card to earn rewards and redeem them when possible can be just some of the ways you can save money on travel.

-Here are some tips for how to save money while traveling.
+Here are more tips for how to save money while traveling.

 If you can travel during off-peak times, or the weeks just before or just after peak travel times (what’s known as the shoulder season), you might save serious cash on a dream destination.
 Many factors determine peak season.
 In the U.S., peak times are usually summer, when the days are long and warm, and schools are out.
 But in South America or Australia, January is summer and March is the shoulder season.